Deanna Brock, licensed therapist, profile photo

 Pronouns: she / her / hers

-Chiang-Le Heng is a registered psychologist with the College of Psychologists of Ontario, with 15 years of experience working in the public school system providing comprehensive assessments and consultations.
+Chiang-Le Heng is a registered psychologist with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO), with 15 years of experience working in the public school system providing comprehensive assessments and consultations.
 She has worked with students with diverse learning profiles and is proficient in the assessment and diagnosis of learning disabilities, intellectual disabilities, Attention-Deficit / Hyperactivity Disorder (ADHD), and giftedness.

 She is committed to collaborating with families to help them better understand their child’s learning profile and provide the supports that are needed, and to empower them to navigate the education system to obtain supports that maximize their child’s learning in school.